Loyola University Chicago

 Overview

-The Department of English at Loyola University Chicago has 24 full-time, tenure-track faculty; 10 full-time writing faculty; and a fluctuating number of part-time lecturers and graduate assistants and fellows.
+The Department of English at Loyola University Chicago has 27 full-time, tenure-track faculty; 17 full-time writing faculty; and a limited number of part-time lecturers, graduate assistants and fellows.

 There are about 400 students in the major; about one in seven students opt for the Creative Writing Concentration.

-Members of the faculty edit the award-winning Website Romantic Circles and serve on the editorial boards of prominent academic journals.
+Members of the faculty serve on the editorial boards of prominent academic journals and have founded or contribute to various online archives and databases such as Woolf Online.
 Various faculty members hold offices in national, regional or local scholarly organizations, as well as administrative positions within the university.

 Governance